-5. Mulch traffic areas with decorative rock laid over landscaping fabric or fiber mats.
+5. Mulch traffic areas with decorative rock laid over landscape fabric or fiber mats.
 Use biodegradable wood mulch in gardens.

 6. If you have an irrigation system, check it for leaks or cracks.
 Repair if needed.
 If you don’t have a professional system, try drip irrigation or soaker hoses with timers and rain sensors.

-7. Aerate and fertilize the turf in spring and fall; keep the grass height at 3” and allow the clippings to fall; prune trees, shrubs and perennials; compost dead plant material.
+7. Aerate and fertilize turf in spring and fall; keep the grass height at 3 inches and allow the clippings to fall; prune trees, shrubs and perennials; compost dead plant material.